How to Stay Cool While Camping

 If it is particularly sweltering outside, laying a damp towel across the back of your neck is a great way to beat the heat during the day.
 At night, try soaking a small cloth in cold water and placing it across your forehead.
 As mentioned before, the high specific heat of water will allow it to suck quite a bit of heat out of your skin before it gets warm.
 When it does, just flip it over and enjoy the process all over again.

 If there is a shower facility or even a cool body of water nearby, try immersing yourself in it before going to bed.
 Cold water will bring your internal temperature down and turn your body into a self-contained air conditioning unit for a while.
-That means when you go to bed, you will feel cool and comfortable and will be able to fall asleep more easily.
+That means when you go to bed, you will feel cool and comfortable and will be able to fall asleep more easier.

 Also, choose fabrics that breathe and release heat, such as cotton and linen.
 Take inspiration from the traditional garb of hot places, such as the Middle East and Saharan Africa, where clothing is generally white, loose-fitting and breathable.
 These pieces of clothing also cover more of the body to protect against sunlight.
 If you are wearing short sleeves or shorts, make sure to apply plenty of sunscreen.